questtag/woocommerce-shipday-plugin/shipday-for-woocommerce/trunk/readme.txt

 == Changelog ==

-= 1.0.1 =
+= 1.0.2 =
-* Manually entered orders are now fetched in Shipday Dispatch
+* Dokan multivendor support enhanced.
-* Added support for "Food Store – Online Food Delivery & Pickup" plugin
+* Dokan vendors can manage their orders in Shipday with their own drivers.